blai-fabregas/Smart-Cashier/README.md

     - Create a database for fetching product descriptions.

 Welcome Page
-    - Create a database for verification of accounts.
+    - ////Create a database for verification of accounts.
-    - Finish the backend for Login and Signup.
+    - ////Finish the backend for Login and Signup.

 Calculator.py
     - Complete the backend for the calculator.